The Independents of Color - Leadership

 © Gloria Rolando, 2001

 Los Independientes were made up of many veterans of the Mambi Army, which was itself 80% to 90% of African descent.
 The Mambises kicked the Spaniards out from Cuba and forced the plantocracy to ally themselves with the Americans to take back Cuba from the Cubans of African descent.
-When the Independents challenged them again, the plantocracy had over 6,000 eliminated as US troops stood by and US Navy ships were on hand to provide back up.
+When the Independents challenged them again, the plantocracy massacred over 6,000 as US troops stood by and US Navy ships were on hand to provide back up.
 This whole history has long been passed under silence and repressed.

 For the first time in the history of Cuba, Gloria Rolando offers the media images of this episode in her film, Raíces de mi corazon.
 For this, she and her Images of the Caribbean crew were thanked by the assembled public at the premiere in the National Library in February, 2001.
+This film would not have been possible without Aline Helg's pioneering work on the history of the Party, Our Rightful Share, which has been translated into Spanish in Havana.

-<== Pedro Ivonet, of Haitian descent, one of the principal founders of
+Ivonet was of Haitian descent, one of the principal founders of the party.

 See also: